bdo311/metagene-maker/README.md

 Simple start
 ----------

 1. Go to 'releases' above and download the latest tar.gz file.
-Alternatively,
+Alternatively, you can clone this git repository using `git clone`.
 2. Unzip with `tar xvzf metagene-maker-0.x.tar.gz>`
 3. Go into the folder: `cd <metagene-maker-0.x>`
 4. Install: `sudo python setup.py install`